bchavez/Bogus/README.md

             male/female names, but not 'en' English.
 	* `LastName` - Get a first name.
 Getting a gender specific name is only supported on locales that support it.
 Example, Russian ('ru') supports male/female names, but English ('en') does not.
+	* `FullName` - Get a full name, concatenation of calling FirstName and LastName.
 	* `Prefix` - Gets a random prefix for a name
 	* `Suffix` - Gets a random suffix for a name
 	* `FindName` - Gets a full name